percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/manual.rst

    utility used for downloading and uploading full or part of |xbstream|
    archive from/to cloud.

-After |Percona XtraBackup| 2.3 release the recommend way to take the backup is using the |xtrabackup| script.
+After |Percona XtraBackup| 2.3 release, the recommend way to take the backup is by using the |xtrabackup| script.
 More information on script options can be found in :doc:`how to use xtrabackup <xtrabackup_bin/xtrabackup_binary>`.